Skip to product information

 Catherine the Great, in 1766, recruited stray cats to protect her beloved Hermitage Museum from rodents.
 Generations later, to this day, cats are still working there, protecting the artwork and doing their zany mischief…tune in for a splash of fun!

-Award-winning author Viviana Falleti has a new book out The Cats’ Museum.
-This spunky, historically-based book contains illustrations from the world-famous artist, Victoria Fomina.
+The Cats’ Museum is a spunky, historically-based book containing illustrations from the world-famous artist, Victoria Fomina.
 Victoria has just recently won an international award for the illustrations in this book.
 Publishers Weekly / Booklife and Kirkus have given The Cats’ Museum great reviews, and it has received the Mom’s Choice Award.

 Just for your info, this is a high-quality, hardcover, oversized book (11” x 10.5”).
 This larger size makes the exquisitely-detailed illustrations even more beautiful.